Dry Eye Syndrome

 During a comprehensive eye exam, your eye doctor may order additional tests such as diagnostic staining of the cornea and tear film, measurement of tear film break-up time (TBUT), measurement of the rate of tear production (Schirmer’s test), and a measurement of the concentration of tears (osmolality).
 The first step in treatment is usually the use of artificial tears, which lubricate the eye.
 They are available over-the-counter as eye drops.
 No one drop works for everyone, so you may have to experiment to find the drop that works for you.
 If your eyes dry out while you sleep, a thicker sterile ointment can be used.

 Sometimes it is necessary to close the ducts that drain tears out of the eye.
 This can be done with a plug that is inserted into the tear drain of the lower eyelid.
 This will hold tears around the eyes to improve lubrication.
 The plugs can be removed if necessary.
 If needed, the ducts that drain tears into the nose can be permanently closed to allow more tears to remain around the eye.

-Wolfe Eye Clinic has experts in dry eye syndrome throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer and Waterloo.
+Wolfe Eye Clinic has experts in dry eye syndrome throughout Iowa, including Ames, Cedar Falls, Cedar Rapids, Des Moines, Fort Dodge, Iowa City, Marshalltown, Ottumwa, Spencer, Waterloo, and Pleasant Hill.

 Please contact Wolfe Eye Clinic at 1-800-542-7956 to ask any corneal disease or dry eye syndrome-related questions or to schedule an appointment with one of our corneal disease specialists: Dr. Steven Johnson, Dr. Todd Gothard or Dr. Matthew Rauen.